mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 ## Grants and Funding
 My current research is supported by grants from NSERC (Discovery Grant) and Mitacs (Accelerate Proposal).

-During my Ph.D., my work was funded by the Region of Franche-Comté and [Médiamétrie](https://www.mediametrie.fr/en),the French company specializing in audience measurement for television, radio, and the internet.
+During my Ph.D., my work was funded by the Region of Franche-Comté and [Médiamétrie](https://www.mediametrie.fr/en), the French company specializing in audience measurement for television, radio, and the internet.

 ## Curriculum Vitæ
 An English version of my curriculum vitæ is available [here](http://mehdiDagdoug.github.io/files/CV_Dagdoug.pdf).